Rituximab versus clinic‑biological monitoring for ANCA reactivation in patients with GPA or MPA (with prednisolone)

 Who Can Join the Study?

-• Have previously received the medication rituximab as maintenance therapy, given by an intravenous (IV) infusion of 500 mg on the first day, possibly repeated on day 15, and then every six months for a total of 18 months (usually 4–5 doses).
-Rituximab is a drug that helps control the immune system, and an IV infusion means the medicine is delivered directly into a vein.
+• Previous treatment: You must have received the medication rituximab as a maintenance therapy.
+This means you had an intravenous (IV) infusion of 500 mg on the first day, possibly another dose on day 15, and then a dose every 6 months for a total of 18 months (usually 4‑5 infusions).
+Rituximab works by targeting certain immune cells that contribute to the disease.

-• Be in complete remission at the time of randomization, meaning no signs of disease activity and a Birmingham Vasculitis Activity Score (BVAS) of 0.
-The BVAS is a tool doctors use to measure how active the vasculitis is; a score of 0 indicates no activity.
+• Complete remission: At the time of joining the study you must be in complete remission, meaning no signs of disease activity.
+This is measured by a Birmingham Vasculitis Activity Score (BVAS) of 0, where a score of 0 indicates no disease activity.

-• Show ANCA repositivation on a specific blood test (an antigenic test) within the three months before randomization.
-ANCA are antibodies that can appear again and signal a possible flare of the disease.
+• ANCA re‑positivation: You must have a positive result on an ANCA (anti‑neutrophil cytoplasmic antibody) test for a specific antigen within the three months before randomization.
+ANCA are antibodies that can signal the disease is becoming active again.

 Who Cannot Join the Study?

-• Having a serious infection that required a hospital stay or IV antibiotics in the past 4 weeks, or needed oral antibiotics in the past 2 weeks (acute or chronic active infection).
+• Having a recent serious infection that needed a stay in the hospital or IV antibiotics in the past 4 weeks, or oral antibiotics in the past 2 weeks (an infection treated with strong medicines given through a vein or by mouth).

-• Having had a deep‑tissue infection (infection below the skin) at any time during the previous year.
+• Having a deep‑tissue infection (infection below the skin, such as in muscle or bone) at any time in the last year.

-• Having a history of severe, long‑lasting, or repeated infections, or another illness that makes serious infections more likely.
+• Having a history of severe, long‑lasting, or repeated infections, or any condition that makes serious infections more likely.

-• Receiving a live vaccine (a vaccine that contains a weakened form of the germ) within 4 weeks before joining the study.
+• Having received a live vaccine (a vaccine that contains a weakened form of the germ) within 4 weeks before joining the study.

-• Having cancer that is getting worse or a blood‑related cancer diagnosed within the last 5 years, except for small prostate cancers or basal cell skin cancers.
+• Having an evolving cancer or a blood‑related cancer (hematological malignancy) diagnosed less than 5 years ago, except for localized prostate cancer or basal cell skin cancer.

-• Having another overall (systemic) disease where the medicines used in this study could cause unpredictable or harmful effects.
+• Having a systemic disease (a disease that affects many parts of the body) for which the trial medicines could cause unpredictable or harmful effects.

 • Being suspected of not following the treatment plan or being unable or unwilling to complete the required follow‑up tests.

-• Being pregnant or breastfeeding, or being a woman who could become pregnant and not using reliable birth control during treatment and for 6 months after the last dose.
+• Being pregnant, breastfeeding, or a woman who could become pregnant without using reliable contraception (a dependable method to prevent pregnancy) during treatment and for 6 months after the last dose.

 Where you can join this trial?